TAX BENEFITS ASSOCIATED WITH OPPORTUNITY ZONES

 LIMITS TO BUSINESS INTEREST DEDUCTIONS

-Certain businesses may see their interest deductions limited to 30 percent of adjusted taxable income.
+Certain businesses may see their interest deductions limited to 30% of taxable income.
 While a small business taxpayer exception applies, certain businesses operating at a loss in any given year will not be able to avail themselves of this protection.
 Avoiding this limitation will require some analysis as to how a business is capitalized, whether via debt or equity and will also require an analysis of the use of accelerated depreciation and expensing methods under the code.

 QUALIFIED CHARITABLE DEDUCTIONS